donguree/hal-libs-header/documentation_mo/source/security/drm.rst

 File Location
 ^^^^^^^^^^^^^

-The SVP interfaces are defined in the hal_drm.h header file, which can be obtained from https://wall.lge.com/.
+The DRM interfaces are defined in the hal_drm.h header file, which can be obtained from https://wall.lge.com/.

 - Git repository: bsp/ref/hal-libs-header